-The Board and the Company consider the level of female representation on the Board and in executive officer positions in identifying and nominating Director candidates and when making executive officer appointments.
-As mentioned previously, the Board has adopted a formal gender diversity policy according to which a target of no less than 1/3 of Directors would be of either gender.
-This policy reflects an amendment adopted by the Board on March 29, 2019, in response to Shareholder feedback, to broaden the application of its 1/3 target to the entire Board.
+The Governance Committee and the Company also consider the level of female representation on the Board and in executive officer positions in identifying and nominating Director candidates and when making executive officer appointments.
+Tricon's policy provides for a target of 1/3 of Directors being of either gender, which target the Company currently meets.
 This aligns the Company's policy with the gender diversity standards set by the 30% Club Canada.
+While the Company has not adopted a similar target for the representation of women in executive officer appointments for the reasons noted below, it does consider the level of female and general diversity representation in such positions as well as in the Company's succession planning, including in our leadership development programs.